PsyTeachR/reprores-v3/inst/book/06-tidyr.md

 ### Load Data

-Get data on infant and maternal mortality rates from the reprores package.
+Get data on infant and maternal mortality rates from the <code class='package'>reprores</code> package.
 If you don't have the package, you can download them here:

 * [infant mortality](https://psyteachr.github.io/reprores/data/infmort.csv)
 * [maternal mortality](https://psyteachr.github.io/reprores/data/matmort.xls)